Google’s “From Sources Across The Web” Search Feature – A Knowledge Graph and Carousel Frankenstein That’s Hard To Ignore

 I was recently performing a SERP analysis for a client and noticed some big differences in performance when comparing mobile to desktop.
 For example, clicks and click-through rate were much lower on mobile than desktop for certain queries.
 And when checking the mobile SERPs for those queries, it wasn’t long before I could see the culprit.

-It’s often titled “Found on the web” but can have different titles depending on query.
+It’s often titled “From sources across the web” (formerly called “Found on the web”) but can have different titles depending on query.
 If you focus on publishing content about entities contained in Google’s Knowledge Graph, then you should pay close attention to this feature.
 It could be impacting your performance right now or could creep into the SERPs at some point for queries you target.

 Here is an example of the feature in action:

-Google's Found on the web SERP feature in default mode.
+Google's From sources across the web SERP feature in default mode.

 And when a listing is expanded, a carousel of cards is exposed:

-Google's Found on the web SERP feature with carousel expanded.
+Google's From sources across the web SERP feature with carousel expanded.

 In this post, I’ll cover what the feature is, provide examples of it in the SERPs, explain how it’s tracked in Google Search Console (GSC), provide examples of its impact data-wise, and then provide some final tips and recommendations.

-Google's Found on the web SERP feature with a title based on query.
+Google's From sources across the web SERP feature with a title based on query.

-“Found on the web” is a mobile SERP feature that provides a combination of knowledge graph information and carousels housed in an accordion-style UI element.
+“From sources across the web” is a SERP feature that provides a combination of knowledge graph information and carousels housed in an accordion-style UI element.
 When tapping the arrow button for each entity listing, you see a carousel of additional cards related to that parent entity.
 As of now, I’ve seen five cards in each carousel and the final card enables you to perform a new search for that specific entity.

 Here is an animated gif of the feature in action: